 - Food Preparation – Idaho’s Cottage Food law allows certain “low risk” foods sold directly to the consumer to be prepared in a home kitchen.
 This includes most baked goods and other products that don’t require refrigeration.
 Other foods, including baked goods that will be sold at a commercial establishment, sold on-line or across state lines, or contain imported ingredients must be prepared in a commercial kitchen.
 The commercial kitchen will be inspected and licensed by your regional health department.
 Visit the Home-Based Business section of the Food and Drug Administration’s website for more information.

 - Child Care – If you care for seven or more children in your home (including your own) and you receive payment for one or more of them, a license is needed from your city clerk’s office and/or from Idaho Department of Health and Welfare.
 The home will be inspected by the health department and the fire marshal.
 (Note – some cities’ licensing requirements are more stringent than state requirements, so be sure to check.)
-You and your employees must secure annual training, including pediatric First Aid and CPR training.
 Federal and state regulations require everyone applying for or renewing a childcare license to check the Central Registry in every state in which the person lived in the past five years (including Idaho) and to submit proof of the check/checks.
 Anyone living in a home where an in-home daycare is operated must also submit proof of a check.
 Central Registries are databases maintained by individual states that contain records of child abuse and neglect investigations.
 Idaho Department of Health and Welfare maintains the Idaho database.
 In addition to a Central Registry check, some cities also require an FBI background check.

 - Temporary Lodging/Airbnb – Homeowners who rent a room, cabin or another space to the public must register a business name with the Idaho Secretary of State’s office.
 If the rental is for 30 days or less, sales tax and applicable lodging taxes must be collected and remitted to the Idaho State Tax Commission.
 Some marketing programs, such as Airbnb and VRBO, will collect taxes for you.
-If you rent through another program, you may need to personally collect and remit taxes.
 For details, see Short-term Rentals.
 Contact your city clerk’s office to learn about local regulations, including local sales and lodging taxes you may need to collect.

 - Product Restrictions – Certain products cannot be legally manufactured, grown or raised in a home business.
 These include fireworks and other combustible items, drugs and drug paraphernalia, poisons, noxious weeds or insects, and sanitary and medical products.
 Some communities restrict the production of additional items, so check with your city clerk’s office for details.